 There can be significant cost differences by state and even city.
 Here's a look at the average costs for non-owner car insurance by state:

 |State||Average non-owner car insurance cost|

 The average non-owner cost for California is $286.
 However, depending on your location, you may pay closer to $200 or nearly $400.
 Here's how the costs compare between cities in California:

 You apply for a non-owner policy in the same manner you would for an owner’s policy.
 Not all auto insurance providers offer non-owner policies because this is considered a non-standard policy.

-If you have been unable to find a carrier thus far, and we are unable to offer you coverage in your area, then contact local independent agents who have access to multiple non-standard carriers or contact your state’s insurance regulator for consumer information on companies offering non-owner policies.
+You can contact local independent agents who have access to multiple non-standard carriers or contact your state’s insurance regulator for consumer information on companies offering non-owner policies.

 If you have a non-owner policy and you purchase a vehicle, you will need to let your insurer know immediately to change your policy over to an owner’s policy that will cover your new car -- or else you’ll be without coverage on the vehicle.